abdullah-abulail/campus-safety-project/README.md

 # Features
 user : puplish reports of accidents on capus and descripe them with adding a title and followed also with a location. admin : change the sataus of each report  and issue instant campus wide emergncy , also termnaiting false or inappropriate notifcations.
-# tech stack & requiremnts .
+# Tech stack & requiremnts .
 Platform : Andorid .
 Map integrations.
-# submission details
+# Submission details
 Evaluation date is Dec 29 .
 Course : Mobile programming (2025-2026 ).
 Computer engineering (English) ,Ataturk universite.